TusharJaiswal01/Platform_T/README.md

 - 🔍 **Value it provides**: Allows admins to efficiently manage and maintain the platform’s credibility and ensure smooth functioning.

 #### 📹 **Feature Demonstration**
-*Video for Admin Dashboard will be embedded here.*

 ---